aws-samples/redshift-immersionday-labs/lab4/README.md

 	</p>
 	</details>

-### (Optional) Add a Redshift Spectrum Query Monitoring Rule to ensure reasonable use
+### Add a Redshift Spectrum Query Monitoring Rule to ensure reasonable use
 In Amazon Redshift workload management (WLM), query monitoring rules define metrics-based performance boundaries for WLM queues and specify what action to take when a query goes beyond those boundaries.
 Setup a Query Monitoring Rule to ensure reasonable use.

 ```